CHANGES

 "Great!"
 Onyan smiled.
 "According to our starting direction, this should be the shortest sea path between Marley and Hizuru.
 It shouldn't be long now."

 Levi finally broke his silence.
 "You won't find them, it's useless, we are too high up.
 We can barely make anything out on those waves down below."
+He firmly told Onyankopon.

 "I know, maybe I'm hopeful they made it back to Hizuru, or another smaller island nearby.
-The ship had lifeboats, so maybe, maybe they are still out there, somewhere," Onyankopon said, trying to be hopeful, but failing miserably at it.
+The ship had lifeboats; so maybe, maybe they are still out there, somewhere," Onyankopon said, trying to be hopeful, but failing miserably at it.

-"Is it over?" she asked.
+"Is it over?"
+Historia asked.

 "Last we heard, there was some struggle down at the docks, but nothing has been confirmed.
 The place is completely destroyed, but by human hands, not by your Titans, Your Majesty.
 Unfortunately there isn't much more that we know, there were no surviving witnesses," the nun said nervously while rocking the small baby that the Queen refused to hold.